 The cells in your retina that are responsible for your color vision become less sensitive as you age, causing colors to appear less vibrant.
 This is a normal loss and you need not worry as it’s not a sign of a more seriously underlying condition.
 But the loss of color distinction can be quite disruptive for someone who works in the arts or with fine detail.

 If you’re noticing changes in your vision, from too many tears (or not enough) to difficulty seeing and everything in between, we recommend getting in touch with your vision specialist to get a professional opinion.
-When it comes time to add CraftOptics to your artist’s toolbox, we’ll coordinate with your eye doctor to help you get a customized, prescription-based solution so you can see your artwork in even greater detail than before.
+When it comes time to add CraftOptics magnifying eyeglasses with light to your artist’s toolbox, we’ll coordinate with your eye doctor to help you get a customized, prescription-based solution so you can see your artwork in even greater detail than before.